-- 1. Service Requirements - a.
+1. Service Requirements

 New subdivisions or platted properties within the corporate limits of the City or within the limits of the City's extraterritorial jurisdiction may request reclaimed water service from the City of Boerne Reclaimed Water System.
 In the event the City approves the request, the Developer shall provide reclaimed water system improvements.
 System improvements shall include the extension of reclaimed water mains, design and installation of distribution system within property and all required appurtenances.
-The City shall require the extension of lines across the entire length (frontage) of all newly established lots adjacent to a public right of way and/or to the perimeter of the subdivision for future extension into undeveloped areas, or for connections to the systems in adjoining developed areas. - b.
-Where a reclaimed water main from the City of Boerne Reclaimed Water System is adjacent to a subdivision or development, the main must be extended across the entire length of all newly established lots adjacent to a public right of way and/or to the perimeter of the subdivision for future extension into undeveloped areas, or for connection to the system in adjoining developed areas. - c.
-A reclaimed water master meter or individual service meters are required for the measurement of the quantity of reclaimed water. - 2.
-Provision of Reclaimed Water Service
+The City may require the extension of lines across the entire length (frontage) of all newly established lots adjacent to a public right of way and/or to the perimeter of the subdivision for future extension into undeveloped areas, or for connections to the systems in adjoining developed areas.

+A reclaimed water master meter or individual service meters are required for the measurement of the quantity of reclaimed water.

+2. Provision of Reclaimed Water Service

 - a.
 Upon the Utility Director's recommendation that the provision of Reclaimed Water is feasible, the City Manager may enter into an Agreement for the provision of Reclaimed Water to properties within the City's Reclaimed Water Service Area upon application, and in compliance with this Article and all applicable laws and regulations. - b.
 Requests for Reclaimed Water Service from the City must meet all requirements provided in this Article and all minimum design, construction and operation standards for Reclaimed Water systems. - c.
-The request for Reclaimed Water Service, must come from the owner or authorized agent of the property for which the service is to be provided. - 3.
-Obligations of the City
+The request for Reclaimed Water Service, must come from the owner or authorized agent of the property for which the service is to be provided.

+3. Obligations of the City